SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_dma/readme.md

 - This DMA supports 32 channels.
 Out of which last 24 are dedicated channels for particular peripherals.
 First 8 channels can support 32 different peripherals.
 - The number of transfers in a single DMA cycle can be programmed from 1 to 1024
 - The transfer address increment can be greater than the data width
-- UDMA1 only supports 12 channels
+- ULP_DMA only supports 12 channels.

 ## About Example Code